 [1] This is an unopposed application for spoliation brought on an urgent basis.

-[2] The applicant, Ms Sibiya, was in occupation of Flat 503 located at Hermana Court 13 Paul Nel Street, Hillbrow, Johannesburg which she occupied through her grandmother since 2013.
+[2] The applicant, Ms Sibiya, was in occupation of Flat […] located at […] Court […] Paul […] Street, […], Johannesburg which she occupied through her grandmother since 2013.
 Her grandmother moved out of the flat in 2021 and she lived with other tenants since then.

 [3] She contends that on 3 February 2023, while out of the flat, the respondents unlawfully and illegally and without her consent, gained access to the flat by breaking the door and high jacking it.